Stellar streams around dwarf galaxies in the Local Universe: Conclusions

 \section{Conclusions}

 This Letter comprises the first SSLS release of 20 dwarf galaxies with accretion features (1 stream, 11 shells, and 8 asymmetric stellar halos) identified by visual inspection of the DES/DECaLS footprints within 4 -- 35 Mpc.
-Using the same data and SB-limits as for our previous studies on MW-like galaxies, we find that dwarf galaxies show less ($\leq5.07\%$) accretion features than MW-like galaxies ($9.1\% \pm 1.1\%$).
-However, the observability of these extremely faint features must be investigated further before confirming a physical difference in the merger rates between these mass regimes.
-Specifically, we should assess whether we are observationally biased towards detecting primarily major mergers, and if this bias is an important driver behind the dominance of shell features in our survey.
-Additionally, an extensive $N$-body hydrodynamical model library of dwarf-dwarf satellite mergers is needed to better disentangle accretion from morphological features.\\ Looking forward, our survey will provide dwarf galaxy stream candidates for follow-up studies- e.g. DM halo fitting, a technique expected to place novel constraints on DM candidates.
-The frequency estimate presented here will test predictions made by cosmological simulations, as they become more readily available in the low-mass regime.
+In the DES footprint only, using the same data and SB-limits as for our previous studies, we find that dwarfs show comparatively less ($5.1\%$) accretion features than MW-like galaxies ($9.1\% \pm 1.1\%$).
+An extensive $N$-body hydrodynamical model library of dwarf-dwarf satellite mergers is needed to better disentangle accretion from morphological features and constrain our result, which we regard as an upper limit.
+The observability of these extremely faint features must be investigated further before confirming a physical difference in the merger rates.
+We should assess whether we are observationally biased towards detecting major mergers, and if this is an important driver behind the dominance of shells in our survey.
+Looking forward, our survey will provide dwarf galaxy stream candidates for follow-up studies- e.g. DM halo fitting, a technique expected to place novel constraints on DM candidates.
+The frequency measurement provided will test upcoming predictions made by cosmological simulations on observable accretion features in low-mass galaxies.
 Finally, our work previews what will be achievable with upcoming wide-field surveys, i.e. Euclid, LSST and the Nancy Grace Roman Space Telescope, for discovering new stellar streams around dwarf galaxies.

 \begin{appendix}